GoogleCloudDataproc/initialization-actions/rapids/README.md

 ### Step 2.
 Run a sample query and exam GPU usage

-Once you have started your spark shell or Zeppelin notebook you can run the following commands to do a basic join and look at the UI to see that it runs on the GPU.
+Once you have started your Spark shell or Zeppelin notebook you can run the following commands to do a basic join and look at the UI to see that it runs on the GPU.